That-Ski-Freak/MarkdownPublic/Why Nobody Speedruns - Script.md

 {that's right, we're gonna cheat clip}

 Now what if an entire game fell into this same problem, a game with near zero advertisement and popular content that doesn't reflect what a normal player would do.

-{explain what tm is and how the gameplay loop is similar to speedrunning}
+Trackmania is a racing game that, in essence, condenses the gameplay loop of speedrunning down to individual short, fast paced tracks.
+There's a lot more to the game, for example live races against other players such as the cup of the day, and powerful editor tools that allow for the creation of some truly insane race tracks, but the main way most people interact with the game is trying to set fast times on individual levels.

 If you've heard of trackmania, it was probably in one of a few ways.
 You may have seen press forward maps, auto levels with crazy flips where you simply hold a single input and the map drives itself.
 These have always been popular on youtube and have in recent years gained a new {following} as common background visual stimulation footage for tiktoks.
 These are visually cool, and there is a certain craft to building this kind of track, but they obviously don't reflect actual gameplay at all and most viewers will never think twice about the game that made them possible.

 The most popular content creator for trackmania by far is wirtual, who makes videos similar to that of some speedrunning channels.
 Many of these videos feature records, tricks, and shortcuts, unique challenges, and more, often in an older entry in the series, trackmania nations forever.
 Just like speedrunning videos, you don't have to look far into the comments to see people talking about how they've never played the game and love the video.

 You wouldn't think it's weird if I said that 15 million view Press Forward map videos & tiktok backgrounds don't attract many people to the game, and really press forward maps are about as different as uberbug world record grinders are to the gameplay loop of typical players.
-Most trackmania players are not grinding incredibly inconsistent shortcuts and trying to get perfect runs, the appeal to trackmania is in a way the same as speedrunning: it's fun to try to improve and set faster times. {just rip something from the veritas video for this part he probably wrote something nice already}.
+Most trackmania players are not grinding incredibly inconsistent shortcuts and trying to get perfect runs, the appeal to trackmania is in a way the same as speedrunning: it's fun to try to improve your personal best, reaching for your own goal.

 Trackmania isn't a big game by any stretch of the imagination, but it's not dead either.
 The barrier to entry to trackmania is much lower than speedrunning a game, even though the gameplay loop has an obvious resemblance.